1) First Step - Learn the original CFDG

 CInk implements almost everything of CFDG1, but fews bolts are still missing due to technical limitations.

-in CInk behaves very differently from ContextFree.
+includestatements are ignored.
+Since CInk runs in a browser so it doesn't have the notion of files, but URLs instead.
+This is technically possible to implement but that would require some code to make AJAX calls to fecth these included files.
+In fact, I need to think a little more about this.
+You can consider this in future scope.
+I won't give any time frame for this.sizein CInk behaves very differently from ContextFree.
 Whereas in ContextFree, it defines the dimension of the canvas, in CInk canvas size is constant and has no special meaning except that all transforms are applied globally.
 So this is the best place put code to scale the whole design.
 Usually any ContextFree code needs to be scaled down by a factor of 50 - 100 times if it is to be rendered by CInk.- Support for

-is broken.
+tileis broken.
 Technically it cannot be supported in CInk.
 To support proper tiling as ContexFree does, CInk will need to retain the primitive informations till the very end of the rendering process.
-This is not possible since CInk renders all primitives on HTML5canvas
+This is not possible since CInk renders all primitives on HTML5canvas, andcanvasremembers only the bitmap information.
+All primitive information are lost.
+Had CInk used SVG then it might have been possible, but SVG was not used since it might have had huge performance penalty. - Path command

-.
+ARCTOallows two parameterscwandlarge.
 ContexFree (tested on version 2) seems to behave wierdly when both these parameters are used.
 If you have ContextFree then try running the following code:-

 You will notice that ContexFree still renders the small arc.
 I believe that is incorrect.
 CInk will render it correctly.startshape wrongArc